basanovase/sim800/README.md

 ## Installation

 Copy the `sim800` folder to your MicroPython device filesystem.
-Ensure that the MicroPython firmware supports the `machine` module for UART communication.

 ## Usage